 Our vestibular (inner ear) system becomes less sensitive as we age, causing a decrease in the response to faster head movements.
 This decrease can lead to an increase in falls risk and balance issues, affecting daily life.

-Brain injuries, strokes and peripheral nerve injuries and chronic neurological conditions (Parkinson’s disease, multiple sclerosis, ALS) can significantly affect your balance and (depending on the condition) affect your vestibular system.
+Brain injuries, strokes, peripheral nerve injuries, and chronic neurological conditions (Parkinson’s disease, multiple sclerosis, ALS) can significantly affect your balance and (depending on the condition) affect your vestibular system.

 Dizziness and vertigo